 But let’s be honest, it’s a kind of frontier justice that simply doesn’t play in the modern world.
 I mean seriously, just think of what would happen if a four-year-old was discovered with steel toe-inserts?

-One of my proudest moments as a teacher came this year.
-We were playing outside.
-Esme held a bucket of water and Malcolm was standing beside her.
-She wasn’t the first child to dump the water on her friend, but what happened next blew me away.
+One of my proudest moments as a teacher came a couple years ago.
+Esme held a bucket of water and Malcolm stood temptingly beside her.
+She wasn’t the first child to give into that temptation and dump water on her friend, but what happened next blew me away.
 Malcolm turned to her and shouted, “You dumped water on me!
 That makes me mad!
 Now I have to go change clothes!”

 I’d been rushing to intervene, but these words stopped me in my tracks.
 As he marched off to find the dry clothes in his cubby, Esme threw herself onto the ground, face between her hands.

-If Woodland Park uses a steel toe-insert, it’s the forceful use of the word, NO!
+If Woodland park uses a steel toe-insert, it’s the forceful use of the word, Stop!

 “If someone is hurting you,” I ask at Circle Time, “What do you say?”

-And all together the children show their palms forcefully and say, “No!”
+And all together the children show their palms forcefully and say, “Stop!”

 “If someone is scaring you, what do you say?”